 Anyhow, each student got 60 total practice throws, divided up into 10 blocks of 6 throws each.
 And because it’s pretty obvious how successful your throw is if you can see where it lands, they were blindfolded to keep them in the dark about how well they were doing on each throw.
 But after each batch of 6 throws, they received feedback about their performance, consisting of the throw #, their score (0-100), and info about where the beanbag landed relative to the target (Short?
 Long?
 Off to the right?
 To the left?).

 However, one group of students received feedback about their 3 mostaccurate throws in the batch, while another group of students received feedback about their 3 biggest misses.

 How much learning stuck?

 24 hours later, the students came back for a test to see how much of what they learned the previous day had stuck.

 Nothing complicated.
 Just 10 blind throws.
 Only this time with no feedback.

 As you can see in the graph below, the group receiving feedback about their successes generally outperformed their counterparts.
 And it was no different in the test, as the students who had received feedback about their best throws throughout practice significantly outperformed the students who had received feedback about their worst throws.

 Perceived competence and motivation

 So what is it about receiving feedback about successes that seems to lead to enhanced learning?

-Well, we all like feeling competent (which is associated with better learning).
-And feeling like we’re good at something tends to increase our motivation (which also seems to be related to enhanced learning).
+Well, we all like feeling competent (which is associated with better learning2).
+And feeling like we’re good at something tends to increase our motivation (which also seems to be related to enhanced learning3).
 So hmm…maybe my son is actually onto something when he tells me that harping on his mistakes doesn’t make him feel like learning…?